Hamish-MarshallDawson/F28WPWEBProgramming/README.md

 06/10/2023 - Cookie button and new colour pallate has been implemented.
 Aiming to add more javascript

 11:11am added a nav bar

+09/10/23 - Improved css to be more efficent and take advantages of classes and id's